Tsolval/destiny5e/class/warlock.md

 **Chaos Order:** | Training focused on speed. | Movement +10 **Divine Order:** | Training focused on toughness at all costs. | AC +2

+### Will of the Light
+Starting at 6th level, you can call on the Traveller's Light to alter fate in your favor.
+When you make an ability check or a saving throw, you can use this feature to add a d10 to your roll.
+You can do so after seeing the initial roll, but before any of the rolls effects occur.
+Once you use this feature, you cannot use it again until you finish a short or long rest.

 ### Entropic Ward
-At 6th level, you learn to magically ward yourself against attack and to turn an enemy’s failed strike into good luck for yourself.
+At 7th level, you learn to magically ward yourself against attack and to turn an enemy’s failed strike into good luck for yourself.
 When a creature makes an attack roll against you, you can use your reaction to impose disadvantage on that roll.
 If the attack misses you, your next attack roll against the creature has advantage if you make it before the end of your next turn.
 Once you use this feature, you can’t use it again until you finish a short or long rest.

-### Traveller's Gift
+### Mystic Arcanum
-The Traveler, via the Speaker, has gifted you with a repository of knowledge to aid you in your arcane endeavors.
-Your ghost provides you with direct access to this knowledge.
-When you gain this feature, choose three cantrips from any class's spell list (the three needn't be from the same list).
-So long as your ghost is near, you can cast those cantrips at will.
-They don't count against your number of cantrips known.
-If they don't appear on the Warlock spell list, they are nonetheless Warlock spells for you.
+At 9th level, the Traveller bestows upon you a magical secret called an arcanum.
+Choose one 5th level spell from the warlock spell list below as this arcanum.
+You can cast your arcanum spell once and then you must finish a long rest before you can do so again.
+At higher levels, you gain more warlock spells of your choice that can be cast in this way: one 6th-level spell at 11th level, one 7th-level spell at 13th level, one 8th-level spell at 15th level, one 9th-level spell at 17th level and another spell of any level at 20th level.
+You regain all uses of your Mystic Arcanum when you finish a long rest.

 ## Warlock Archetypes
 ### [Voidwalker](http://destiny-grimoire.info/#Card-307060)